GvsSathwik/Self-Attendance-App/README.md

 # Self-Attendance-App

-a Self Attendance App designed to help individuals and students easily track their daily work or attendance.
+A Self Attendance App designed to help individuals and students easily track their daily work or attendance.

 Features: